 Always roast, bake, or fry the eggplants.
 There are a lot of recipes with raw eggplants but none of them is the Greek way to make moussaka and the results are almost always bad in taste.

-Wild potatoes species are originating in Peru and northwest Bolivia, also can be found throughout the Americas and they were domesticated around 8000-5000 BC.
+Wild potatoes species originate from Peru and northwest Bolivia, also can be found throughout the Americas and they were domesticated around 8000-5000 BC.
 Now there are over 5000 different types of potatoes worldwide.

 Potatoes were introduced to Europe in the second half of the 16th century by the Spanish.
 Although potatoes were introduced to specific areas of Greece (mainly the Ionian and a few Aegean islands) by the French, their mass production started after the Greek War of Independence.